dequelabs/axe-core-npm/packages/webdriverjs/README.md

 # @axe-core/webdriverjs

-Provides a chainable aXe API for Selenium's WebDriverJS and automatically injects into all frames.
+Provides a chainable axe API for Selenium's WebDriverJS and automatically injects into all frames.

 Previous versions of this program were maintained at [dequelabs/axe-webdriverjs](https://github.com/dequelabs/axe-webdriverjs).